2.12. Struct

 setXY(foo, 10, 11) // exactly same thing as the line above

-Since function pointers are a thing, one can emulate ‘virtual’ functions by storing function pointers as members:
+Since function pointers are first-class values, you can emulate virtual functions by storing function pointers as members:

 x, y: int = 0